grumpyclimber/construction/article.md

 * analyze the dataset
 * using machine learning to enhance the analysis.

-This article is a the first post in series of posts describing my project.
+This article is the first post in a series of posts describing my project.
 To really benefit from this article you should have a good understanding of pandas library and regex usage in cleaning data.
 We'll focus on web scraping so elementary HTML is very helpful, but you should survive without it.

 I have divided this project into three stages, all of them are not that complicated on their own.
-But as we combine them together, it starts to look interesting:
+But as we combine them, it starts to look interesting:

 * Part 1: Scrape the data - we'll use the Beautiful Soup library to gather all the necessary string values from the website and store them in a pandas dataframe.
 * Part 2: Clean and analyse the data - we should be well accustomed to this part.
 Webscraping very often delivers 'dirty' text values.
 It is normal for the scraper to pick up a few extra signs or lines of HTML during the process.
 We'll use regular expression techniques to transform that data into something more useful.